ImageMagick/MagickCache/README.md

 ## API

 You have seen how to create, put, get, identify, delete, or expire content to and from the MagickCache with the <samp>magick-cache</samp> command-line utility.
-All these functions are also available from the [MagickCache API](https://github.com/ImageMagick/MagickCache) to conveniently MagickCache functionality directly in your projects.
+All these functions are also available from the [MagickCache API](https://github.com/ImageMagick/MagickCache) to conveniently include MagickCache functionality directly in your projects.